t6nesu00/t6nesu00/README.md

 ### Hi there 👋, my name is Suman Nepali
 #### Software/web developer.

-I am Suman Nepali, and I am a web developer/designer.
-I really enjoy learning new skills.
+Welcome to you to my github page.
+My name is Suman Nepali, and I am a web developer/designer.
+Coding is my passion and I really enjoy learning and trying new things.

 ## Skills and Experiences

-* 💻 HTML/CSS/JavaScript/PHP/Python/React
+* 💻 JavaScript/React/HTML/CSS/PHP/Python/

 ## Connect me with